pieteradejong/MacOS-Performance-Monitor/README.md

-# UptimeMonitor
+# Performance Monitor

-MacOS Performance Monitor is a lightweight, menu-bar utility that continuously tracks system uptime, CPU load averages, memory pressure, and swap usage, then classifies overall system health into OK, Warning, or Critical.
+Performance Monitor is a lightweight, menu-bar utility that continuously tracks system uptime, CPU load averages, memory pressure, and swap usage, then classifies overall system health into OK, Warning, or Critical.
 It provides a simple colored indicator in the menu bar and a clean dropdown with actionable insights, telling you when your Mac is behaving normally and when it’s headed toward sluggishness or instability due to long uptime, memory pressure, or runaway background tasks.

-A macOS menu bar app that displays system uptime and health indicators.
+A macOS menu bar app that displays system performance and health indicators.

 ## Features